-Your standard zipped pockets on the top front of the pants are good for anything with batteries you want to last.
-Since they tend to stay much warmer than say, for example, your cargo pockets on the legs.
+Your standard zipped pockets on the top front of the pants are good for anything with batteries you want to prolong.
+These pockets tend to stay much warmer than say, for example, your cargo pockets on the legs.

-Which are great if you have something that is a little bulkier.
-Having bulky stuff in your top pockets will restrict movement a bit, and also if you fall.
-Having something bulky around your waist is not ideal.
+Cargo pockets are great if you have something that is a little bulkier.
+Having bulky items in your top pockets will restrict movement a bit, and can hurt if you fall, therefore not the best idea.

 We get a lot of questions regarding snow pants.
 We have gathered some of the most common ones here and answered them for you.
 We hope you will find everything you are looking for and more.

 Base layer pants.
 Simple as that, and adjust the number of layers depending on the temperature outside.
 You can also use a base layer and a second layer that are a pair of warm fleece pants or similar.